weapons-and-armor

 To use shuko effectively, a ninja needed extraordinary grip strength.
 Training often included squeezing bamboo bundles, hanging from branches, and performing pull-ups with the claws.
 The constant practice also desensitized the hands to the pressure of the finger rings, preventing discomfort during long missions.

-Modern Revival and Popular Culture
+Modern Revival and Cultural Impact

-Collecting and Modern Reproductions
+Collecting and Reproductions

 Antique shuko are rare and highly sought after by collectors.
 Authentic pieces can fetch thousands of dollars at auction.
 For enthusiasts, many reputable reproduction companies produce shuko using traditional methods.
 Brands like Tozando and NinjatoShop offer functional replicas made from modern steel with leather straps.
 When purchasing, look for secure finger rings, comfortable palm plates, and properly hardened claws.
 Avoid cheap costume pieces that cannot support weight when climbing.